 Miri is a city that has been developed and transformed over the years.
 Being one of the major towns in Sarawak, Miri has never failed to please its visitors with various attractions and activities.
-There is always something new for you to explore, from natural beauty to cultural heritage, when you come by.
+With so many places to explore, here are some of the top attractions in Miri you should not miss out on.

-Canada Hill, also known as Miri Hill, towers behind the city centre with a height of 150 meters (492 feet).
-If you love watching sunrises or sunsets, this hill is an excellent spot for that, besides providing a panoramic view of the small city and the South China Sea in the distance.
-It is relatively easy to get here, as there are taxis or Grab cars at your service.
+As one of the most popular attractions in Miri, Canada Hill, also known as Miri Hill, towers behind the city centre at 150 metres (492 feet).
+If you love watching sunrises or sunsets, this hill is an excellent spot, besides providing a panoramic view of the small city and the South China Sea in the distance.
+It is relatively easy to get here, as taxis or Grab cars are at your service.

-Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum on top, with a restaurant nearby.
+Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum at the top, with a restaurant nearby.
 You can come any time as it operates on a 24-hour basis.

 When you arrive at this temple, prepare to be blown away by the elegant entrance and two-tiered orange roof alongside the intricate dragons adorning the exterior.
 If you wish to purchase religious accessories, you can get them here, as they are sold inside.